arbelkf/GemAI/README.md

 **PredictSpikes** – predictor that uses the spike strategy **PredictCompose** – predictor that runs throw all stocks in the Nasdaq index

-Future improvement - adding text analysis (NLTK) to news about stocks to help predict future values can help create a more reliable predictor
+Future improvement - adding text analysis (NLTK) to news about stocks to help predict future values can help create a more accurate predictor